-It doesn't have to be a grand effort to impact someone's life by helping them.
+It doesn't have to be a grand effort to impact someone's life by lending a hand, giving directions or connecting with a person in some way to help them.

 Essay Three

 - Like challenges, helping comes in big and small sizes.
 Don't rule something out if you think it had an impact on your life. - If you're having trouble getting started on this question, this would be a good one to share with friends or family (who may have their own stories about how you helped them).